rangeengine/Range-Engine-Docs/source/manual/editors/properties/scene.rst

    Used to select which camera is used as the active camera.
 You can also set the active camera in the 3D View with :kbd:`Ctrl-0`.

+World Sun:
+   Define the world’s Sun in the current scene.

 .. _scene-background-set:

 Background